mcgillies/nbafantasy2024/notes.md

 - Herb

 TAKEAWAY: DO NOT draft a player because of steals besides maybe a few exceptions.
 They will come for players more involved anyways.
 Possible exceptions for this year could be: Dyson Daniels, Deanthony Melton.
 But this is also because they have a possibility of an expanded role and increase in other stats as well.

+OVERALL: Volume is king of course.
+However volume paired with another elite stat(s) (specfically AST/BLK) is what makes the best of the best.
+The best upside plays are players who fit this mold - however that often comes at a risk.
+Steals and rebounds are middling with value, as rebounds are valued minimally (1pt per) and steals are variable game to game and volume based.
+Be wary of overvaluing blocks on their own - this can lead to drafting one-dimensional bigs with no upside.